 Does Hinckley Township have organized trick-or-treating at Halloween?

 Hinckley Township does not designate a night for Trick or Treat.
 The township does not encourage this event due to the fact that most of the roads are rural and as such can be dangerous or dark.
+There is a Hinckley Halloween celebration offered at Hinckley Town center for the community by the Hinckley Chamber of Commerce in cooperation with some local businesses in Hinckley during the month of October.

 Forms, Permits & Policies